Toward a Theory of Causation for Interpreting Neural Code Models: Discussion

-Using our approach, users are able to identify which \textit{types} of code tokens were important in the model’s decision-making process.
-In other words, $do_{code}$ supports the identification of which 1) tokens, 2) layers, or 3) hyperparameters are impacting local or global predictions, which we describe below:
+As the results suggest, our \nlms under study learn to predict tokens related to code blocks (\eg brackets, parentheses, semicolons) more effectively than most other code token types (\eg loops, conditionals, datatypes), we found that our \nlms are \textit{sensitive to seemingly subtle changes in code syntax}, reinforcing previous studies concluding the same~\cite{rabin2021generalizability}, and our models are only \textit{marginally impacted} by the presence of comments and bugs, which challenges findings from previous work~\cite{Baishakhi2016buggy}.
+Consequently, practitioners can identify which \textit{categories} of code tokens were important in the model’s decision-making process.
+In other words, \docode supports the identification of which 1) tokens, 2) layers, or 3) hyperparameters are impacting code predictions, which we describe below:

+\textbf{Tokens.} In \secref{sec:aggregations}, we propose a \textit{syntax clustering} function for grouping the \nlms' code predictions into more understandable syntax categories (\ie keyword-based and AST/Grammar-based).
+Although the syntax clustering formalism was originally omitted from the \docode pipeline, we realized during the experimentation phase that a clustering strategy is vital as practitioners must make sense of generated subwords or fine-grained levels of code.

-\textbf{Tokens.} In Sec.~\ref{sec:component1}, we propose a mapping function (or interpretability function) for NCMs, which is able to identify how the next token prediction varies based on the types of tokens (\ie structural code concepts).
-Therefore, considering this, our methodology enables determining which token types the model is able to learn (or not) across different application settings (testbeds).
-For example, based on our study and Fig.~\ref{fig:bug_rnn_tax_ntp}, where higher bars indicate more effective predictions across our testbeds, one could conclude that block-type tokens are important for model decision-making, given that the model seems to predict them most effectively across testbeds, whereas the models typically struggled to correctly predict operator-type tokens.
-More importantly, we can observe casual relationships related to how the importance of code tokens in decision-making \textit{changes} across treatments (\ie across testbeds or changes to model parameters).
+Our syntax clustering formalism stems from the need to make fine-grained code predictions more understandable to practitioners.
+As such, our approach enables determining which token categories a model can learn (or not) across different application settings (\eg SE-based interventions). {For example, given the normalized \ntp values computed for scenario \textit{A}, as depicted in \figref{fig:bug_rnn_tax_ntp}, one could conclude that block-category tokens are more effectively predicted by \tf, \rnn and \gru.
+Yet such \nlms typically struggled to predict operator-category tokens.} More importantly, we can observe causal relationships related to the importance of code tokens in decision-making \textit{changes} across treatments (\ie data interventions or model parameters alterations).

-\textbf{Layers.} Our methodology supports interventions on the \textit{number of layers} for a given architecture.
-Therefore, $do_{code}$ is able to identify if the layers, as a hyperparameter, are influencing the performance.
-Nonetheless, identifying specific layers to influence the performance would require going beyond the interpretability scope and start exploring the inner mechanisms of the neural network – a process known as \textit{explainability} \cite{molnar2019interpret}.
+\textbf{Layers.} Our method supports interventions on the \textit{number of layers} for a given architecture.
+Therefore, \docode can identify if the layers, as a hyperparameter, influence the performance.
+Nonetheless, identifying specific layers to influence the performance would require going beyond the causal interpretability scope and exploring the inner mechanisms of the neural network \cite{molnar2019interpret}.